amin-tayebi/performance-comparison-of-Virtual-environments-Docker-NEMO-VBOX-via-LTTNG-and-Trace_compass/README.md

 1-run the httpserver codes (which has been uploaded in java copy) on ECLIPS and export it as a jar file (Httpserver9090.jar).

-Note1: I put some computatins (e.g. calculating random integers) to increase CPU loads on the httpserver.
+Note1: We put some computatins (e.g. calculating random integers) to increase CPU loads on the httpserver.
 Note2: the name of the image should be exactly

 A-as Httpserver9090.jar